Offline PDF and ePUB Security

 The simplest way to create a secure PDF for offline use using the Drumlin Publisher software is first: Download, install and register the free Drumlin Publisher software.
 Then follow the steps below to produce a secure PDF.
 Secure PDF files require an authorization code or document license file before they can be viewed on a given device.
 Drumlin Publisher will offer you a free code for testing when you create single secure PDFs.
 See this link for: Video demonstrations (MP4 videos) - video demonstrations of using Javelin readers and DrumlinPublisher software - from 2016, so not the latest version of software but a useful guide.
 Now proceed to create a secure PDF file as follows:

 - Run DrumlinPublisher, login and select a test PDF on your PC for secure publishing.
-We recommend you use the .DRMZ file format for most purposes - also, use the SAVE SETTINGS button to save your preferred settings for secure publishing.
-Then use the other form tabs to set the options you would like to use as controls (e.g. View=unlimited, Print=Disabled, End date=31st December 2020, add an intelligent watermark), save your settings, and then press the Create Secure PDFs button.
+We recommend you select our .DRMZ file format for most purposes - also, use the SAVE SETTINGS button to save your preferred settings for secure publishing.
+Then use the other form tabs to set the options you would like to use as controls (e.g. View=unlimited, Print=Disabled, End date=31st December 2021, add an intelligent watermark), save your settings, and then press the Create Secure PDFs button.
 You need to have an active Internet connection at this stage

 - You can now send the DRMX or DRMZ version of your PDF file to anyone you wish or place it on a web site for downloading.
 DRMZ and DRMX files are secure and cannot be used/read without Javelin plus a valid and available authorization code or license file for that specific secured PDF.